 Do you know hormones’ role in your fitness and emotional health?
 Hormones make us who we are.
 They affect how we act, think, and feel.
 When you’re sad or happy, it’s because of hormones.
-Hormonal imbalances can lead to mood swings and depression and cause physical problems like acne outbreaks or weight gain.
+Conversely, hormonal imbalances can lead to mood swings and depression and cause physical problems like acne outbreaks or weight gain.

-Understanding the different hormones that play a role in your emotional health is vital for maintaining good mental health.
+Understanding the hormones that play a role in your emotional health is vital for maintaining good mental health.
 Read on if you want to improve your emotional well-being with better hormonal balance!

 It’s no secret that various factors can influence the way we feel.
 For example, it is common to experience bouts of depression or anxiety because of hormonal changes in our bodies.